 The Best Agent Has Strong Real Estate Knowledge

-Without knowledge of the local market, real estate best practices or strong marketing tactics, you can never be a best agent.
+Without knowledge of the local market, real estate best practices, or strong marketing tactics, you can never be the best agent.
 Period.

 The hard part?